 Emergency responses: We are having another fairly busy month so far in November with 21 calls so far by the 26th .
 The breakdown goes like this:

 - 10 rescue/medical calls

 - Also there were a couple of training classes.

 Halloween Open House: The fire house was open Halloween Saturday the 31st to hand out candy and pop corn.
 Close to 100 including kids and adults showed up in a variety of interesting and funny costumes.

 Extension cord safety: Extension cords are meant for temporary use only.
 Overloading an extension cord or leaving one connected for too long could cause them to overheat and start a fire.
 Be sure the cords have 3 prongs.

 Christmas Trees: Be sure to keep your Christmas tree watered so it won’t become dry and be a fire hazard.
 Always keep the tree away from open fires and heating appliances.

 Lifeline: The holidays are upon us and it is a time when many people travel.
 If you have a Lifeline or a Lifeline type system in your home, it is a good idea to contact the provider to let them know if you are going to be away from home.
 There should be a telephone number listed for contacting them.
 If there is an accidental trip of the alarm, the provider will know if the residence is unoccupied or not.
 This will save the responding agencies from going out for a false alarm.

 FIRE EXTINGUISHERS FOR SALE: Anyone want to buy a fire extinguisher?
 We have them for sale and there are 4 sizes available.
 See the Chief or stop by the fire station for more information if interested.

-The Westminster Fire & Rescue Association welcomes donations throughout the year from anyone wishing to remember a loved one or a friend.
+The Westminster Fire & Rescue Association welcomes donations throughout the year from anyone wishing to remember or honor a loved one or a friend.